2023-12-29

 IMG_20200809_133822~2

-My title isn't really related to this post in any clear way; Google recently reminded me of this photo that I took in Amiens in 2020 on the way back from the Ecrins; I didn't make much of it at the time, but appreciated it more in arrears.
+My title isn't really related to this post in any clear way; Google recently reminded me of this photo that I took in Amiens St Quentin in 2020 on the way back from the Ecrins; I didn't make much of it at the time, but appreciated it more in arrears.
 My title is from a little quote visible at the bottom and is from Thérèse of Lisieux.
 I doubt I'd have got on with her, but the words are lovely.
 The pix I show here has been cut and de-trapezoided by Googly magic; the original is here.
 It's only a humble Pixel3 though.

 No, my post begins with Descartes; for some reason I feel the need to rant about this poor long dead chap.
 But really he is just an examplar; what I'm really ranting about is philosophy, and the lamentable state of philosophical scholarship.